 - Easy siphon

 - Mason jars

 - Measure 5.5 gallons of water in the brew pot on a stove.
-Heat the water to 125 degrees.
-It should be boiling
+Heat the water to boiling.

 - Slowly add the raw cane sugar and molasses until the mixture is thoroughly combined.
 This will take a fair amount of time so don’t rush the process

 - Once the molasses and sugar are dissolved and combined, add the additional gallon of water to reduce the temperature.
 Turn off the heat.

 - Keep the thermometer in place to check the temperature as it slowly cools.
 Continue stirring as it cools until you reach 26℃ (80℉).

 This is the part of the process that you’ll use to start producing alcohol.
 Fermentation uses yeast to convert the sugar to alcohol.
 This is one of the more challenging parts of the process but its essential to get the rum end result.

 - Once the rum wash reaches 26℃ (80℉), add the yeast.
 Standard Distillers Yeast can be used although some distillers prefer Rum Turbo Yeast.
 Even beer yeast or bakers yeasts are used to bring through different flavors – so we’ll leave up to you to experiment with!